Conductus: Performance

-In the documented liturgical use, the conductus was most likely a substitute for the versicle of “Benedicamus domino,” which was performed at the end of Mass or the Office.
-“The performance of conducti is associated with the introduction of a reading within the liturgy.”
+In the documented liturgical use, the conductus was most likely a substitute for the versicle of "Benedicamus domino," which was performed at the end of Mass or the Office.
+"The performance of conducti is associated with the introduction of a reading within the liturgy."
 It serves as a cue for the following part of the ceremony.
-For the non-liturgical use, the conductus was sung during “the public readings in the chapter house and monastic refectory.”
+For the non-liturgical use, the conductus was sung during "the public readings in the chapter house and monastic refectory."

 Medieval singers improvised the refrains of the conductus.
 The refrains serve as a visual cueing for the repetition of music and text.
 By changing the lyrics and rhythmic delivery of the refrains, singers can add improvisatory meaning to the conductus.
 Other improvisation includes creating new correspondence between music and text or changing the duration of each syllable.
-The conductus repertory with larger numbers of stanzas require singer’s improvisatory skill.
+The conductus repertory with larger numbers of stanzas require singer's improvisatory skill.

 Reception history

 The conductus flourished from the early twelfth century to the middle of thirteenth century.
 It was prominent in the thirteenth Parisian polyphony.
 Around 1300, the conductus became less popular.
 Early fourteenth century theorist Jacques of Liège, a vigorous defender of the ars antiqua style against the new "immoral and lascivious" ars nova style, lamented the disinterest of contemporary composers in the conductus.
 The conductus lasted longest in Germany, where it was documented into the fourteenth century.
-English conductus of the late thirteenth and early fourteenth centuries often use the technique of rondellus.
+English conducti of the late thirteenth and early fourteenth centuries often use the technique of rondellus.